AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

 **Figure 3**: Streamlines gradually converge before passing through a constriction.
 They converge until the vena contracta, after which they widen.

 While streamlines converge at the constriction, space decreases between the outermost streamline and the constriction's wall.
 This increases the chance that a floc collides with the constriction's wall and deposits.
 Floc accumulation at the constriction further decreases the cross-sectional area through the constriction, as shown in Figure 4.
 Due to flow continuity, as the flow's cross-sectional area decreases, the flow's velocity through the constriction increases.
 The rate of floc-collision accordingly increases.
-The flow's velocity increases until the fluid's drag on flocs are enough to prevent deposition and pulls the flocs through the constriction [(Weber-Shirk 2017)](https://courses.cit.cornell.edu/cee4540/pdf/Filtration.pdf).
-To evaluate the CAG theory, the Filter Constrictions subteam must determine where on the constrictions such floc deposition occurs.
+The flow's velocity increases until the fluid's drag on flocs is enough to prevent deposition and pulls the flocs through the constriction [(Weber-Shirk 2017)](https://courses.cit.cornell.edu/cee4540/pdf/Filtration.pdf).
+To evaluate the CAG theory, the Filter Constrictions subteam must determine where on a constriction such floc deposition occurs.

 <div class="alert alert-block alert-danger">
 This explanation is so thorough and well-said!